 I couldn't help but think of the parallels of this in marketing.

-Success in business is, more often than not, less about monumental changes and more about the summation of lots of little tweaks at every stage of the customer's buying decision which together add up to a big improvement.
+Success in business is, more often than not, less about monumental changes and more about the summation of lots of small adjustments across the whole business (not just in marketing), which together add up to a big improvement.

 Get my latest blogs, news and events every month by signing up to my newsletter